How to find purpose in retirement

 Dedicate time to nurture your relationships with family members.
 Regular family gatherings or simple phone calls can enhance these bonds.

-Stay connected with co-workers
+Stay connected with colleagues

 Join clubs or interest groups